aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Product

-Limits the availability of delivery or payment options based on the products in the customers' basket.
+Limits the availability of delivery or payment options based on the products in the customer's basket.

 product.include (optional)
 : Comma separated list of product codes for which the delivery/payment option should be shown